-Never let medical personnel administer acetaminophen (Tylenol) to your child either.
+Never allow medical personnel administer acetaminophen (Tylenol) to your child either.
 It’s the ‘go-to drug’ for many things from circumcision to vaccination in many clinics and hospitals around the world.

 Acetaminophen and Arthritis.
 A study in the journal Lancet reported that Paracetamol (Tylenol) is ‘not clinically effective’ in treating osteoarthritis pain or improving physical function.

 If you take just one NSAID such as Motrin, Datril, Anacin or Ibuprofen every four days over your lifetime, there is nine times the normal risk for vital organ damage. –New England Journal of Medicine, 1994

 Americans consume 15 tons of aspirin a day – that’s 19 billion tablets per year!
 Although thought to be harmless, a single aspirin will be responsible for 1500-2000 deaths!